Search

 sudo apt update

-sudo apt install -y apt-transport-https curl
+sudo apt install -y gpg sudo wget

-echo "deb https://<token>:@packagecloud.io/varnishplus/controller/debian/ stretch main" | sudo tee -a /etc/apt/sources.list.d/varnish-controller.list
+sudo tee -a /etc/apt/sources.list.d/varnish-controller.list

-# Fetch new package information
+# Fetch new package info

 sudo apt update

-Add the following to /etc/yum.repos.d/varnish-controller.repo (replace <token> with your package cloud token for Varnish Controller)
+Add the following to /etc/yum.repos.d/varnish-controller.repo

 [varnish-controller]